isadeks/daily-pennsylvanian-basic-scraper/README.md

 The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run:

-- Every day at 8PM UTC
+- Every day at 12:30 PM UTC

 This once-daily scraping is a good rule-of-thumb, as it is generally respectful of the target website, as it does not contribute to any measurable burden to the site's resources.